SharzyL/rvv-mmm/README.md

 You can see all the parameters in `mmm.pl`.
 More document on this will be added.

-Currently MMM is fully unrolled, and we dont have a stack now.
+`mmm.pl` is fully unrolled, and we dont need stack in this implementation.
 The only memory access is the first two loads and last one store.
+But the code size is a concern. when VLEN=2048 and BN=4096 for RSA4096, the code size is 65KiB.

-We will add a version with loops thus reducing code size (when VLEN=2048 and BN=4096 for RSA4096, the code size is 65K), but then there are data move between vregs.
+`mmm_loop.pl` is a version with loops thus it reduces code size, but then there is overhead on move data between vregs (`vmv.v.v`).

 We will add a version with stack capable of bigger BN with limited VLEN, but since there are a lot of saving/restoring BN to/from the stack, the efficiency will be a problem.